Setting up a frag tank can provide us with a couple of benefits.

 - Circulation Pump: Proper water flow is essential in a frag tank.
 You can use any regular power head like the Hydor Koralia.
 For a 20 gallon tank, one powerhead is more than sufficient.
 However, if you decide to go for 40 gallon and above, you will need 2 to get the bottom flowing as well.

 - Lighting: If you heed my advice on getting a shallow tank, then you don’t’ need a powerful lighting system here.
 Something like the AquaticLife Marquis, or the Kessil A360 can do the job.
 They are compact in design and can be chained together if needed.
 If your frag tank is deep, then you need led lighting for the corals to receive the necessary light for them to grow.
+For recommendations, check our article om the best light bulbs for frag tank.

 - Live rock: Help to stabilize the water perimeter organically such as providing filtration.
 It also provide a medium for bacteria, which is needed in the water.
 If you need recommendations, check out our guide on the best live rock for tanks.
 You can do away with live rock but you need to clean the water very frequently.